vbiskit/keser/README.md

 now you can install and run the tool just follow the steps here https://github.com/vbiskit/oneRise/tree/main?tab=readme-ov-file#installation

-# how to uninstall the tool
+# how to uninstall the tool:
 ```yaml
 sudo rm -rf /usr/local/bin/oneRise